Fibroadenomas are the most common benign tumour of the breast.

 These benign tumours are typically seen in younger patients and often regress after menopause.
 There is up to a 10% lifetime incidence of fibroadenomas in women.

-Fibroadenomas are fibroepithelial tumours arising from stromal and epithelial tissues.
+Fibroadenomas are fibroepithelial tumours arising from stromal and epithelial tissue.

 There is clear evidence of a hormonal link.
 They tend to develop after menarche and regress after menopause.
-They may be triggered or increase in size during pregnancy or when taking hormone replacement therapy.
+They may be triggered or increase in size during pregnancy or when taking hormone replacement therapy (HRT).

 A genetic basis has also been identified with a mutation to MED12 found in around 60% of tumours.
 MED12 has been implicated in many other conditions including uterine fibroids.

-Fibroadenomas present with a (typically painless) breast lump.
+Fibroadenomas present with a breast lump which is typically painless.

 NICE have set out criteria to guide referral for patients with symptoms suggestive of breast cancer.